 SRAM offers power measurement via its Red AXS chainset with a Quarq DZero power meter.
 This comes with carbon arms and the power meter unit integrated into the chainrings.
 That saves weight, but has been a source of concern in some quarters as high-mileage riders contemplate having to replace the whole unit when a chainring wears out.

 SRAM claims +/-1.5% accuracy and you can get left/right power balance.

 The system uses a replaceable CR2032 battery and has an IPX7 waterproof rating.

-The latest version of Dura-Ace offers power measurement for the first time.
+The latest version of Dura-Ace also offers power measurement.
 The FC-R9100-P is a chainset with an integrated power meter.
 Strain gauges sit inside the crank arms to measure left and right leg power.
 The power meter ‘brain’ sits inside the Dura-Ace driveside spider.

 An integrated rechargeable battery powers the unit.
 It can be charged with a small magnetic adapter without needing to remove covers or casings.

 Shimano tells us it has thoroughly tested the power meter to a very high waterproof standard, but it has not provided an IPX rating at this stage.

 These are actual weights for the various components of each groupset courtesy of r2-bike.com.
 The SRAM figures include batteries where applicable.

 |Shifters (rim brake)||230g||286g|

 |Cassette||176g (11-25)||175g (10-26)|